byDagor/Dagor-Brushless-Controller/README.md

 ### 1.2 The three-phase gate driver
 The DRV8305 is a three-phase gate driver that can drive high and low-side N-channel MOSFETS.
 What makes this driver special is the bunch of programable functions and the protection included.
-With the Janus Controller you can use the DRV8305 in its three operation modes: 6-PWM input, 3-PWM input or 1-PWM input.
-The [example code](JC01F05/JC01F05.ino) works with the driver set through SPI to operate in the 3-PWM mode.
+With the Dagor Controller you can use the DRV8305 in two operation modes: 3-PWM input or 1-PWM input.
+The [firmware](Firmware/D021F022/D021F022.ino) works with the driver set through SPI to operate in the 3-PWM mode.
 One feature I like is its fault diagnostics, if the nFault pin pulses it means there is a *warning* that can be read through SPI.
 If the pin is pulled low it means the driver detected a *fault*, which can also be read through SPI, and the output MOSFETs will be placed in their high impedance state.
-The Janus Controller board has a red indicator LED that will turn on if a *warning* or a *fault* is detected.
+The Dagor Controller board has a red indicator LED that will turn on if a *warning* or a *fault* is detected.
 A few of the faults that the driver reports are the following: high temperature flags, source under or over-voltage, VDS over current monitors, gate drive fault, etc.
-The picture bellow shows the simplified schematic of the driver that can be found in the [DRV8305 datasheet](https://www.ti.com/lit/ds/symlink/drv8305.pdf?ts=1593641896221&ref_url=https%253A%252F%252Fwww.google.com%252F).
+The picture below shows the simplified schematic of the driver that can be found in the [DRV8305 datasheet](https://www.ti.com/lit/ds/symlink/drv8305.pdf?ts=1593641896221&ref_url=https%253A%252F%252Fwww.google.com%252F).
 Please refer to it if you want to learn more about all the features of this driver IC.
 ![DRV8305](Images/DRV8305Schematic.PNG)

 ### 1.3 The magnetic sensor